-Funding Source ID Eligible Use of Funds Estimated Funding Amount Estimated Match Funds Local Benefit FAST Act 405d 405d Low Other Based on Problem ID \$685,000 \$137,000 \$0
+Fund Source ID Eligible Use of Funds Federal Funds Match Funds Local Benefit 405D 405d Low Other Based on Problem ID \$645,000 \$161,250 \$0

-INTENDED SUB-RECIPIENT(S): Indiana Department of Toxicology
+INTENDED SUB-RECIPIENTS: Indiana Department of Toxicology

-PLANNED ACTIVITY: INDIANA STATE POLICE DUIEP: Driving under the Influence Extra Patrol
+PLANNED ACTIVITY: INDIANA STATE POLICE DUIEP: Driving Under the Influence Extra Patrol

-Countermeasure Strategy: Short-term, High Visibility Seat Belt Law Enforcement, Sustained Enforcement
+Planned activity number: 2023-00-00-25 Countermeasure Strategy: Short-term, High Visibility Seat Belt Law Enforcement, Sustained Enforcement

 Funding is provided to ISP to enforce impaired driving traffic laws.
 Troopers conduct saturation patrols to combat impaired driving while enforcing dangerous driving, seat belt violations, and speed violations.
-ISP is required to participate in all the national mobilizations as well as any other activities determined by ICJI.
+ISP is required to participate in national mobilizations as well as any other activities determined by ICJI.

 All programs have a zero-tolerance policy requiring officers to write a citation, not a warning, whenever impaired driving, passenger restraint violations, graduated driver license violations, and motorcycle violations occur.
+Specific emphasis during peak periods of motorcycle involved crashes of May-September should focus on motorcycle impaired operators.
 ISP directs enforcement concentration within each enforcement district utilizing crash data.
 The ISP participates and supports the National Mobilization for Impaired Driving through the ISP DUIEP Project.

 The ISP provides a strategic operations plan with the identified areas of enforcement for each performance reporting period.
 ISP is required to report fiscally and programmatically on a quarterly basis in the IntelliGrants System.
 They are also required to report all enforcement within 20 days of the end of each month or National Mobilization Period to ICJI's OPO database.
 Funding pays for the officers' salaries, overtime, training, mileage, supplies, and travel.

-The FY2022 HSP continues the use of Drug Recognition Experts (DRE) for drug-related impaired enforcement efforts.
+The FY2023 HSP continues the use of Drug Recognition Experts (DRE) for drug-related impaired enforcement efforts.
 ISP Districts which have DREs in their area(s) will have the ability to allocate specific funding for DRE utilization throughout the grant period.
 Funding is used to provide overtime to officers working enforcement and administrative hours for enforcement planning and reporting.
 Assigned program manager will provide oversight and monitoring of this project.
 Monitoring of the project will include assurance that all activities performed are an effective use of funds for appropriate enforcement activities.

 This countermeasure strategy is part of the planned high visibility enforcement strategies that support national mobilizations and two statewide mobilizations.
 High visibility enforcement has an impact on increasing restraint usage in vehicles.
 This countermeasure includes participation in the national mobilizations as well as creating additional statewide mobilizations.
-This countermeasure compliments others in the occupant protection program area, with use of high visibility enforcement to remind drivers to wear seatbelts and the other countermeasure focus on enforcement all year round.
+This countermeasure compliments others in the occupant protection program area, with use of high visibility enforcement to remind drivers to wear seat belts and the other countermeasure focus on enforcement all year round.

-High Visibility Enforcement during grant funded activity will also discourage violations of the law prohibiting the operation of a motor vehicle while not wearing a seatbelt.
-This will provide support to the state in reaching performance targets C-1, C-3, C-4, B-1, 13, and 14.
+High Visibility Enforcement during grant funded activity will also discourage violations of the law prohibiting the operation of a motor vehicle while not wearing a seat belt.
+This will provide support to the state in reaching performance targets C-1, C-3, C-4, C-5.